Ecwid/security-bug-bounty/README.md

 * Arbitrary file upload to the Ecwid CDN.
 * CSRF access to modify cart.
 * Insecure cookie handling for non-sensitive cookies.
-* CSRF for Login or Logout.
+* CSRF for Login, Logout and Signup pages.
 * Password reset tokens don’t expire when changing email address.
 * Tab nabbing.
 * Issues with the SPF, DKIM or DMARC records on Ecwid.com or other Ecwid domains (sometimes reported as email spoofing).